shalu143/Call_for_Code/README.md

 * [IBM OCR Module on Watson Studio](http://max-ocr.codait-prod-41208c73af8fca213512856c7a09db52-0000.us-east.containers.appdomain.cloud/)

 ## Acknowledgments
-we would like to acknowledge the guidance provided by our Mentors Mr Rajnish Kumar and Mr Kunal Chhajer<br>
+We would like to acknowledge the guidance provided by our Mentors Mr Rajnish Kumar and Mr Kunal Chhajer<br>
 <br>
 ESG Scores from Yahoo Finance